Opinion | Trump used manipulation and race-baiting four years ago. He’s at it again.

 A few weeks before the polls opened, the Trump campaign started placing sly and misleading messages about Clinton to demobilize Black voters.
 Some went out via nonpublic Facebook “dark posts” — “Only the people we want to see it, see it,” a Trump campaign official said.
 The Russians pursued the same scheme.

 Shrinking the Black electorate is high on this year’s Trump campaign agenda as well.
-They have a bag of tricks.
+Campaign officials have a bag of tricks.

 The group’s expressed aim, however, is political: to show the “rot in our country . . . has festered in the very foundation of the Democratic Party, a party that was built from the ground up on the backs of oppressed blacks.”